Cart0

 Shu pu-erh "Tiger", Lincang, 357 g., 2022

-The brown-black, uniform leaf of medium caliber, with splashes of dark orange buds, snaps easily and crunchily in your hands, even without an awl.
-The leaf's aroma is dried fruity with mineral-salty and iodine notes, invigorating yet slightly bitter and austere.
+A uniform medium-sized brown-black leaf with splashes of dark orange buds, easily and crisply breaking in the hands even without the help of a pick.
+The aroma of the dry leaf is fruity-dried, with mineral-salty and iodine-like notes, both invigorating and slightly bitter and austere.

 Characteristics